particle-iot/docs/src/content/tools/device-restore/device-restore-usb.md

 # Device restore over USB

-This tool works like [`particle update`](/reference/developer-tools/cli/#particle-update) in the Particle CLI, except it works from your browser (no software install required) and it can upgrade or downgrade to different versions of Device OS.
+This tool works like [`particle update`](/reference/developer-tools/cli/#particle-update) in the Particle CLI, except it works from your browser (no software install required).
 It works with both Gen 2 and Gen 3 devices.

 {{> device-setup-usb mode="restore"}}